offalynne/Input/docs/5.2/Input-Sources.md

 ### `INPUT_SOURCE_MODE.MIXED`

-Input will accept input for player 0 from the keyboard, the mouse, and all gamepad.
+Input will accept input for player 0 from the keyboard, the mouse, and all gamepads.
+Input from all gamepads will be treated equally, and gamepads will not be differentiated.
 All gamepad bindings in the active [profile](Profiles) will listen for any connected gamepads; effectively all gamepad input in funnelled through the gamepad bindings that have been defined.
 The auto profile when in mixed mode is determined by `INPUT_AUTO_PROFILE_FOR_MIXED`.

 !> This mode should only be used for single player gameplay.
 All players other than player 0 will have their sources removed and will not be able to play.

 ### `INPUT_SOURCE_MODE.MULTIDEVICE`

 Input will accept input for player 0 from the keyboard, the mouse, and all gamepads.
-Unlike `INPUT_SOURCE_MODE.MIXED`, gamepad bindings are tied to specific gamepad indexes rather than arbitrarily scanning all connected gamepads.
+Unlike `INPUT_SOURCE_MODE.MIXED`, gamepad bindings are tied to specific gamepad indexes rather than scanning all connected gamepads.
 This allows multiple unique gamepads to have unique bindings that then trigger specific verbs.
 The auto profile when in multidevice mode is determined by `INPUT_AUTO_PROFILE_FOR_MULTIDEVICE`, though is it almost certain that a player will want to manually rebind their controls in this source mode.

 !> This mode should only be used for single player gameplay.
 All players other than player 0 will have their sources removed and will not be able to play.